ProgrammerAL/Presentations-2024/atlanta-developers-conference-2024/presentation.md

 - Stop yelling at me!
   - They're good!
 I swear.
 - Not as hard as Rust!
-- Some code hassle can be mitigated
+- A lof of code hassle can be mitigated

 ---